m-housh/mhoush.com/content/posts/coil-bypass-overview/index.md

 and sensible loads of the home.
 A warmer duct system reduces the losses of the duct to unconditioned spaces as well as reduces the risk for duct condensation.

-The coil bypass strategy, as far as I know, was pioneered by Harry Boody of Energy Innovations and Scientific Environmental Design, Inc.  However their websites are not longer active, so I'm not sure if they are still active in the HVAC design space or not.
+The coil bypass strategy, as far as I know, was pioneered by [Harry Boody](https://www.linkedin.com/in/harry-boody-9b8a4366/) of Energy Innovations and Scientific Environmental Design, Inc.  However their websites are no longer active, so I'm not sure if they are still active in the HVAC design space or not.

 ## The Problem